Youth Literacy and Employability Commission

 Research has found that many UK businesses have serious concerns about the literacy skills of recent school leavers.
 The Youth Literacy and Employability Commission is a joint venture between the All Party Parliamentary Parliament Group on Literacy and the National Literacy Trust to gather evidence and make recommendations to Government on what action is required.

-We have produced two research reviews to support the commission.
+We produced two research reviews to support the commission.

 On Thursday 5 September 2013, we held an evidence session in Parliament to hear from invited witnesses representing the three main stakeholders - employers, the education sector and young people themselves.